 Families are lacking when it comes to spending quality time together.
 The average home has mum and dad working outside the home.
 Dealing with traffic means that parents have to leave home early while the children are sleeping and return when children are already in bed.
 Parents get home exhausted and there is very little time spent together.
 This lack of quality time spent sharing values and communicating takes a toll on family relationships over the years.

 Outside influence comes both from culture and the media.
-There is a culture of the Nigerian way of doing things which believes fathers should be hands off and just pay bills or that raising children is the mothers job.
-Increasing reliance on domestic staff leads to exposure that influences the children.
+There is a culture of the Nigerian way of doing things that believe fathers should be hands-off and just pay bills or that raising children is the mother’s job.
+Increasing reliance on domestic staff leads to an exposure that influences the children.
 You must guard your home and ensure your values are being instilled.

-Everywhere you turn there is the influence from the internet and social media.
-We have a full fledged Selfie generation – have you been at the line in shoprite and suddenly someone in the line turns their smartphone into selfie mode and takes a picture to share on Instagram with the tag #FeelingMyself.
+Everywhere you turn there is the influence of the internet and social media.
+We have a full-fledged Selfie generation – have you been at the line in Shoprite and suddenly someone in the line turns their smartphone into selfie mode and takes a picture to share on Instagram with the tag #FeelingMyself.

-Corruption is at the height and it seems to have penetrated every level in the society.
+Corruption is at the height and it seems to have penetrated every level in society.
 Everywhere you turn there seems to be a story of stolen monies being retrieved.
-Lack of trust when it comes to dealing with a handyman, getting good quality products or getting a fair price for services all adds to the challenges.
-Raising children who are allergic to corruption starts from home.

 Lack of Infrastructure